xwdeng80/family-tree/docs/wiki/index.md

 This site is dedicated to documenting, organizing, and sharing our family's history, and relationships.

-As times, many old memory is fading with generation.
-It is useful to track our root, our ancesterr, and our history.
+As time passes, many old memory is fading with generation.
+It is useful to track our roots, our ancestery, and our history.

 Here Deng's family is a very common family with its own interesting history.
 We came from a small town in the northgate of Wuxi city.